Tonie Walsh: Biography

+Personal life

 He is the brother of Paul Walsh, one-time lead singer of Dublin indie band, Royseven.
 Walsh is a great-grandson of Hector Hughes, former Labour MP for Aberdeen (UK), and Isa Hughes (née Lawler), suffragist and founding secretary-manager of Dublin's Gate Theatre.
 His great-uncle, Liam Ó Briain was a noted civil rights activist and instigator of the Galway theatre Taibhdhearc na Gaillimhe.